StanczakDominik/stanczakdominik.github.io/in_progress/bayesian_rewrite.md

 into whatever flavor of insane clown fiesta you like best... or start looking around for cannons.

+# Bayes rules

 # Discrete case

-see gateways at wall = no cannon rush see forge at wall = cannon rush see nothing = ? well, not actually see 1 gate = ?
+* see gateways at wall = no cannon rush
+* see forge at wall = cannon rush
+* see nothing = ? well, not actually
+* see 1 gate = ?

 Thus, taking the bayesian approach... what's my belief that I'm getting cannon rushed?

-For example, we may be in a cannon heavy meta TODO
+For example, we may be in a cannon-rush-heavy time, or we may be playing a known fan of cannons, or we've met someone who tried to play standard last game and lost!
+All of these possibilities influence our estimate of the **prior probability** of cannon rushing.

 just apply - simply